 How long is the mine tour, and what should I wear?

-Is the “B” Mountain hike suitable for beginners?
+Is the “B” Mountain hike beginner-friendly?

 Check out the Bisbee Tourism Center